-- If a student registers for an interim course that has a fee, the student and their family is responsible for payment in full to participate in the course. - If a student does not pay the fee, they will be moved to an interim class that has availability and no fee.
+• If a student registers for an interim course that has a fee, the student and their family is responsible for payment in full to participate in the course.

-- If a student withdraws or is dismissed from GSSM prior to or during interim, the student remains responsible for paying the course fee, and fees already paid will not be reimbursed.
+- If a student does not pay the fee, they will be moved to an interim class that has availability and no fee. - If a student withdraws or is dismissed from GSSM prior to or during interim, the student remains responsible for paying the course fee, and fees already paid will not be reimbursed.
 Refunds will only be given as the tour company's cancellation policy allows.
 Students who participate in interim courses based on travel follow payment plans set by the GSSM trip sponsor and/or the outside educational tour company organizing and coordinating the travel.
 Cancellation terms vary by company.
 Typically, the closer to the date of departure, the less money a student who cancels will be refunded.
 Refunds are only considered for limited reasons.
-Students may purchase (and are encouraged to) travel insurance to give them more, though still limited, cancellation options.
-GSSM faculty and staff will provide detailed and specific information about the finances associated with the Interim travel courses they are coordinating. - Students who are no longer enrolled at GSSM may not participate in Interim courses or travel as a part of Interim courses.
+Students may purchase (and are encouraged to) travel insurance to give them more, though still limited, cancellation about the finances associated with the Interim travel courses they are coordinating. - Students who are no longer enrolled at GSSM may not participate in Interim courses or travel as a part of Interim courses.